 Interfaith communities, as they have incarnated thus far, are usually of one of two sorts.
 One type will merely ask all faiths to coexist and not engage painful histories, or issues of theological contention.
 The other will simply amalgamate two or more faiths into a sort of hybrid religion.
 It should be stated from the outset that this is not what the Hashlamah Project, nor the Judeo-Sufis of the Medieval era were engaged in.

 One of the earliest and best documented historical precedences for the Hashlamah Project Study Circles is even older than the Medieval Judeo-Sufi Rabbis.
 During the Second Temple Era, there was a huge movement of Jewish converts in the Roman Empire.
 This was so widespread, that the term “proselyting” comes from the Greek term for one being made a Jew through conversion.
-A staggering 10% of the Roman Empire was Jewish.
-This was in large part due to conversion to the popularity of the Jewish religion’s ethical teachings of the Torah, and the notion widely-held that the tales in the Torah, while referring to historical individuals and events, were allegory holding deeper mystical insights, which the Jewish philosopher, Philo of Alexandria makes clear was the common approach to the Torah in his day.
-Such approaches deeply intrigued the religious seekers in the Roman world.
-Dio Cassius writes in the second century CE, confirming as a third party what the Jewish sources said on the matter of “Who was a Jew?”, that term “Jew” is not one genos of people, but instead “applies to all men even of different races who follow the laws of the Jews.”
+A staggering 10% of the Roman Empire had in fact converted to the popular Jewish religion.
+Dio Cassius writes in the second century CE, confirming as a third party what the Jewish sources said on this matter, that term “Jew” is not one genos of people, but instead “applies to all men even of different races who follow the laws of the Jews.”

 Judaism both intrigued the Roman imagination, and offered a far cheaper alternative to the trendy mystery cults of Isis and Mithras worship.
 But Judaism required a full convert to be circumcised, and as it was rare for non-Jews in the Roman world to be circumcised in infancy, this was a painfully difficult step for the adult convert to take.
 Therefore, because many Roman non-Jews enjoyed the guidance and teachings of the Torah but did not fully-convert, archeological evidence indicates from synagogue donor lists, that an even larger number were synagogue attendees and partial members known as “Theosebes” or “God Fearers” who nevertheless did not take the final step to conversion, even while observing some parts of the Torah.